-How Does an Individual or Entity Become Excluded?
+How Long Does it Take for an Individual or Entity to Become Excluded Once Notified?

 The OIG’s exclusion process is governed by regulations that implement sections of the Social Security Act.
 Keep in mind: “When an individual or entity receives a Notice of Intent to Exclude, it does not necessarily mean they will be excluded.
 The OIG will carefully consider all material provided by the person who received the Notice before making a decision.”

-But there is some good news…in most cases, you can be reinstated.
-There are ways to get off the list, but it does require proactive action on your part.
+However, there is some good news.
+In most cases, you can be reinstated.
+There are steps you can take to get off the LEIE, but it requires proactive action on your part.

 How to Get Off the OIG Exclusion List